top of page

 George started out as our trusted driver (and protector!)... and he is now our brother.
 He quickly became an invaluable part of our team, with us day in and day out, putting in long hours away from his own sweet family to keep us safe.
 He didn't drop us off or stay in the truck.
 He came inside the orphanage and translated for us so the kids could tell us what hurt and we could communicate back...
 And he fell in love with them just as we did.

 Later, when we visited the ouside village of Kuwinda to bring a bag of donations and offer free medical attention and chiropractic care, George was front and center.
-And when we realized that the one pair of cleats we happened to have in our donation bag was going to cause a FRENZY among the boys, he helped develop a plan.
-We left him with the money needed, and within days he resourced the 34 pairs needed and ensured that every boy on the soccer team would have their own.
+And when we realized that the one pair of cleats we happened to have in our donation bag was going to cause a FRENZY among the boys, he helped devise a plan.
+We left him with the money needed, and within days he resourced cleats and ensured that every boy on the soccer team would have their own.
 He delivered them on his back two weeks later (and become the hero of the village!)

-It was very clear to us that George would be our "man on the ground".
-He is a college graduate with a degree in management and, as we identify projects and supply funds, he will be involved in carrying them out.
-He is married to a lovely girl named Florence and they have two sweet little girls.
+It was very clear to us that George would be an important part of our team.
+He is a college graduate with a degree in management, married to a lovely girl named Florence and they have three beautiful children.
 He is also now vice-chair for Project Kazuri.

 bottom of page